Combinatorial spin structures on triangulated manifolds: Geometry of simplices

 gives us the $\Zed_2$-central extension

-If $G$ is a group and $H$ an abelian group it is a standard theorem of group cohomology that the central extensions of $G$ with kernel $H$, taken up to extension-preserving isomorphism are in bijective correspondence with $H^2(G,H)$.
-It turns out that $H^2(A_n,\Zed_2) \simeq \Zed_2$ provided $n \geq 4$.
+If $G$ is a group and $K$ an abelian group it is a standard theorem of group cohomology that the central extensions of $G$ with kernel $K$, taken up to extension-preserving isomorphism are in bijective correspondence with $H^2(G,K)$.
+It turns out that $H^2(A_n,\Zed_2)$ is a group of order two provided $n \geq 4$.
 Thus, there is only one non-trivial $\Zed_2$-central extension of $A_n$.
-Schur called the non-trivial $\Zed_2$-central extension of $A_n$ the double cover of $A_n$, which is also called the binary alternating group, denoted either $2A_n$ or $\tilde A_n$.
+Schur called it the {\it double cover} of $A_n$, also called the {\it binary alternating group} and denoted either $2A_n$ or $\tilde A_n$.
 We use the latter notation.
-Schur also went on to show that $H^2(\Sigma_n,\Zed_2) \simeq \Zed_2^2$ for $n \geq 4$, moreover the restriction map $H^2(\Sigma_n,\Zed_2) \to H^2(A_n,\Zed_2)$ is epic, thus there are two non-isomorphic $\Zed_2$-central extensions of $\Sigma_n$ which contain $\tilde A_n$.
+Schur also went on to show that $H^2(\Sigma_n,\Zed_2)$ is isomorphic to $\Zed_2^2$ for $n \geq 4$, moreover the restriction map $H^2(\Sigma_n,\Zed_2) \to H^2(A_n,\Zed_2)$ is onto, thus there are two non-isomorphic $\Zed_2$-central extensions of $\Sigma_n$ which contain $\tilde A_n$.
 We will give a geometric interpretation to one of these extensions.
 A convenient notation for elements in these extensions is given by Proposition \ref{schursthm}.